home - Power supply

 They stand silent; shut up and you!

-But trust the spring.
-A genius will rush her
+But believe in spring.
+Genius will rush her

 For clear days, for new revelations

-Answers to the literature test Oh, spring without end and without edge ...
-(AA Blok)
+Answers to the test in literature Oh, spring without end and without edge ...
+(A.A.
+Blok)

 Option 2